Matrilin-3: Function

-Correlation to disease
+Clinical significance

 Osteoarthritis is caused by polymorphisms and mutations in several genes, especially Matrilin-3.
 Matrilin-3 mutations are linked to skeletal diseases like osteoarthritis, and chondrodysplasias like multiple epiphyseal dysplasia (MED) and spondyloepimetaphyseal dysplasia.
 A correlation between people with multiple epiphyseal dysplasia, or MED, has been linked to mutations in the vWFA domain of the Matrilin-3 protein.(ncbi) Point mutations in Matrilin-3 can affect protein folding and trafficking, as Matrilin-3 is retained and accumulated in the endoplasmic reticulum, leading to a reduced formation of filamentous networks around the cells.
 Matrilin-3 has also been shown to increase collagen II and aggrecan, while reducing ADAMTS5 and MMP-13 in chondrocytes, which suggest that there is a reduction of hypertrophy caused by inflammation.

 It was also shown that when Matrilin-3 is bound to BMP2, the BMP receptor-mediated Smad1 phosphorylation and collagen X expression are prevented in chondrocytes, which designates that Matrilin-3 can act as an antagonist to prevent hypertrophic terminal differentiation of chondrocytes.
 The binding of Matrilin-3 altogether, increases AKT phosphorylation, increasing chondrocyte survival and ECM synthesis.
 The folding of the protein structure caused by MED-causing mutations, are most noticeably found in the B strands of the center of the vWFA domain.
 As Matrilin-3 is associated with skeletal diseases like Osteoarthritis, levels are shown to be increased and present in middle and deep cartilage zone, and possibly the subchondral bone as well.
 In bone, Matrilin-3 is not only found in not yet resorbed calcified cartilage but it is also actively synthesized by osteoblast and osteocytes.